 How to Change Geographic Location in Windows 11

 Why do this?
-You may want to restrict location changes to keep settings consistent for all users on a shared computer or to improve your privacy.
+You may want to change your region to access specific content, or you may want to restrict location changes to protect your privacy on a shared computer.

 Using the Local Group Policy Editor